The Linnean Medal

 Awarded to scientists for their contribution to the natural sciences.

-Awarded annually by Council alternately to one or two scientists (in any field), as an expression of the Society's esteem and appreciation for service to science.
+Awarded annually by Council alternately to a scientist (in any field), as an expression of the Society's esteem and appreciation for service to science.
 Any biologist, irrespective of nationality, who is not at the time a member of Council, is eligible to receive the Medal, which is presented at the annual Anniversary Meeting by the President, who specifies the grounds on which the medal has been awarded.

 Nominations are now closed.
 Sign up to our newsletter, Linnean News, for updates on events, grants, awards and news from the Linnean Society of London.